 ATAR course examinations are conducted for each ATAR course.

-Examinations in 2016 are compulsory for all students enrolled in ATAR courses.
+Examinations are compulsory for all students enrolled in ATAR courses.

 Schools choose to offer courses to meet the needs and interests of their students in accordance with the resources they have available.
 The wide range of WACE courses: